Century300/omz/README.md

 ### My .zshrc configuration
 - Theme: avit (for simplicity, or you can change to jonathan for all the other details).
-- Plugins used from $HOME/.oh-my-zsh/plugins/: git sudo web-search dirhistory history jsontools colored-man-pages command-not-found
+- Plugins used from $HOME/.oh-my-zsh/plugins/: git sudo web-search dirhistory history jsontools colored-man-pages command-not-found autojump
 - Added custom plugins in $HOME/.oh-my-zsh/custom/plugins/: zsh-autosuggestions k zsh-syntax-highlighting

 ## Instructions